mixelpixel/LambdaSchoolTA/README.md

 6. Upon the first switch, save all changes, commit, push to person A's repository and makes a Pull Request.
 7. Push and pull changes as you switch.
 8. Commit often!
+9. Attend the end of day stand up meeting.
 ```

 </p></details>